 The information is also available in the Student Financial Services OfficeStudy Abroad Programs

 Park University offers Study Abroad Programs to several foreign countries in the summer.
 Degree-seeking students enrolled in the study-abroad program which is approved for credit by Park University are considered enrolled for the purpose of applying for assistance for federal financial aid.
-For more information, please contact the Office of International Education at (816) 584-6868.Refund of Aid Policy
+For more information, please contact the Director of Global Education and Study Abroad (816-584-6830).Refund of Aid Policy

 Park University has two types of refund policies that students need to be aware of.

 The Park University refund policy and the federal Return to Title IV refunds policy are independent of one another.
 A student who withdraws from all courses in an enrollment period may be required to return any unearned aid.
 This will create a balance due on the account that must be satisfied before the student is allowed to re-enroll.

 To withdraw from classes, students should contact their campus center administrator or Success Advisor for assistance.
 Students must follow the published policies on withdrawal which may be found in the Park University catalog.

 Students must attend class in order to receive payment of federal funds.
 In the event that a student withdraws from all classes in an enrollment period on or before completing 60% of the term, and they have received federal financial assistance, a Return to Title IV calculation is required to determine if any federal funds must be returned.